-Wick on the east coast of Caithness is 19 miles (32 km) south of John o’Groats and 21 miles (34 km) northwest of Thurso, the nearest town.
+Wick on the east coast of Caithness is 19 miles (32 km) south of John o’Groats and 21 miles (34 km) southeast of Thurso, the nearest town.
 The main A9 from the south of Scotland joins the A99 John O’Groats road.

 Wick is well connected with the central belt of Scotland via the A9 which links to Wick via the A99 at Latheron.
 Bus services are good, with many being operated by Stagecoach Highlands.

 Wick John O’Groats Airport, situated on the outskirts of Wick, which has regular Eastern Airways and Flybe flights to the hub airports of Aberdeen and Edinburgh.
 Domestic and international flight to the UK are also available at Inverness Airport.

 Scotrail operates passenger and freight train services to Wick from Inverness.

 Caithness is well connected to Orkney and Shetland.
 There are two routes with scheduled sailings throughout the year for both passengers and freight traffic.